 A common question by a wife regarding her husband’s estate and assets after husband died:

 When a husband dies, a wife may question many aspects of inheritance law.
 We commonly get this as a question: What are my rights in my husband’s estate?
 Our answer is here: 1.
 It depends on whether there is a will or not; 2.
 It depends on the community or separate property character of the assets; 3.
 It depends on whether or not there is a prenuptial or postnuptial agreement provision relating to the estate; and 4.
 It depends on whether or not you have a right to set aside a beneficiary designation which was not you.
 We help clients determine the answers to rights in the above three questions by different methods, one of which is a spousal property petition, another is probate, and the third one is a petition under Probate Codes 5020 and 5021.
 Talk to us if you are a wife or a husband and if you think you may have rights to your spouse’s estate.

 WHAT HAPPENS IF THE SPOUSES COMMINGLED COMMUNITY PROPERTY AND SEPARATE PROPERTY AND ONE OF THEM DIES?

 Commingling of community property and separate property create special problems in inheritance rules.
 Sometimes children tell us that dad bought the home before his marriage to his new wife.
 One must take into consideration when the property was purchased, and whether there was any mortgage which was paid on the property from community earnings of the two spouses.
 Talk to our inheritance lawyer about inheritance law in California.
 We can guide you regarding specific laws pertaining to inheritance.

-Contact legal counsel, Mina Sirkin, California Inheritance attorney at 818.340.4479 to discuss law inheritance law legal issues in Los Angeles, California.
+Contact legal counsel, Mina Sirkin, California Inheritance attorney at 818.340.4479 to discuss the law and inheritance law legal issues in Los Angeles, California.